What does a meeting look like?

 How do I make the case?

-One of the keys to a successful meeting is ensuring you have prepared ahead of time by learning about the impact of our policy priorities in your state and congressional district.
+One of the keys to a successful meeting is learning ahead of time about the impact of federal funding for the humanities in your state and congressional district.
 Below you will find tools to help you prepare.

 We’ve developed NEHforAll.org to aggregate information on NEH’s national impacts, the geographic reach of NEH programs and initiatives, and individual profiles that highlight how NEH funding affects local communities.